 h.
 Support improvements to the quality of the public realm in the town centre.

 i.
-Protect or enhance views of the Clock Tower from key vantage points in the centre and on approach to the centre
+Protect or enhance views of the Clock Tower from key vantage points in the centre and on approach to the centre as shown on Figure 22: Potential town centre development interventions. j.

-j.
 Align with SuDS drainage principles and explore options that reduce surface water runoff volumes and pollution

 Policy SWF TC3: Town centre uses and activities.